 Where does sperm come from?

-- Sperm are produced in the testes, where it takes approximately 10 weeks for a single soldier to reach maturity
+- Sperm is produced in the testes, where it takes approximately 10 weeks for a single sperm to reach maturity.

-- They are only 55 millionths of a millimeter (or 55 microns) in length
+- They are only 55 millionths of a millimetre (or 55 microns) in length.

-- Matured sperm is stored in the epididymis – the coil like structure that runs across the top of each testicle
+- Mature sperm is stored in the epididymis – the coil-like structure that runs across the top of each testicle.